 When you sign a tenancy agreement you are normally required to pay a security or damage deposit to the landlord or agency.
-The amount can vary but is usually the equivalent of 1 month or 6 weeks rent.
-The deposit is security against any unpaid rent or damage that you cause, check out our deposits factsheet.
+The amount can vary but is usually the equivalent of one month or six weeks’ rent.
+The deposit is security against any unpaid rent or damage that you cause.
+For more info, check out our deposits factsheet.
 Your deposit should be returned to you in full at the end of your tenancy unless your landlord can prove a financial loss.
 Landlords can make deductions from your deposit for:

 Deposit Protection Schemes

 Landlords must protect your deposit in a government approved deposit scheme.
-Within 30 days of receiving the deposit the landlord or agency must provide you with information about: which scheme they use, how to apply for the release of the deposit, and what to do if there is a dispute.
+Within 30 days of receiving the deposit the landlord or agency must provide you with information about what scheme they use, how to apply for the release of the deposit and what to do if there is a dispute.

-If your deposit is not protected within this time, or this information is not given to you, then you may be able to take the landlord to court and claim up to 3 times the sum of the deposit.
+If your deposit is not protected within this time or this information is not given to you, then you may be able to take the landlord to court and claim up to three times the sum of the deposit.
 Find out more about the deposit protection scheme on the government website: gov.uk/tenancy-deposit-protection

 It is usual for you to pay rent each month in advance and pay by standing order from your bank account to your landlord's bank account.
 You could be asked to pay by post-dated cheques.

-You could be asked to pay 3 months’ rent in advance on a quarterly basis.
+You could be asked to pay three months’ rent in advance on a quarterly basis.
 Think carefully about your budget before you agree to this.